SGnatienko/AutomationTestCase/README.md

 # Rozetka Marketplace Testing

 This project contains a test written in JavaScript using the Mocha framework and the Selenium WebDriver library.
+The test verifies:
-The test verifies the correctness of sorting products by price on the Rozetka website.
+- The correctness of sorting products by price.
+- Adds items to the shopping cart to verify information of the items inside the basket.
+- Searches for a specific item  to verify that all items are correctly displayed according to your searching request.
+On the Rozetka website

 ## Requirements